Maximum Security (Brooklyn Nine-Nine): Plot

 The squad prepares to begin the operation on finding Figgis and his FBI informant.
 As part of the plan, they stage Adrian's death certificate and begin planning a funeral.
 Also, Rosa (Stephanie Beatriz) has to go undercover on a maximum security prison in Rocksprings, Texas to get close to Figgis' sister, Maura (Aida Turturro) and posing like a pregnant woman.

 Jake (Andy Samberg) and Boyle (Joe Lo Truglio) accompany Rosa and act as her OBGYN doctors.
 However, an inmate identifies Rosa and force them to send Amy (Melissa Fumero) instead.
 Throughout her attempts to get closer to Maura, Jake continuously brings her back to the offices because he fears for her safety.
 After reassuring things over, Jake decides to let her gain fame by letting her punch him on the floor to make her look bad.
 After this, she gains respect from Maura and is offered to join her gang.

 Meanwhile, Holt (Andre Braugher), Terry (Terry Crews) and Gina (Chelsea Peretti) hold a false funeral for Adrian, in order to lure the hitman with the scarred hand.
 They also give Rosa advice on how to look grieving in order to convince the crowd.
-During a eulogy, the squad intercepts someone who runs away but it's not their hitman.
+During a eulogy, the squad intercepts someone who runs away but instead is a pickpocket, not their hitman.
 Rosa manages to deliver a decent eulogy that shows her false grief.